Get Involved, Get Well!

-All campus events and opportunities for engagement sponsored by Counseling Services & Wellness Programs are intended to promote wellness of heart, mind and body among Samford students.
+All campus events and opportunities for engagement sponsored by Counseling & Wellness are intended to promote wellness of heart, mind and body among Samford students.
 Educational events are designed to foster understanding, personal development, growth and healing.
 Our office utilizes five different levels of engagement in addressing mental health and wellness to meet the diverse needs and accessibility of our student population.
 In addition to individual counseling, we also facilitate support groups, workshops, wellness cadres and seminars to raise awareness about mental health issues on campus.
 Contact Lyndsay Cogdill Clark at email@example.com with questions.

 Seminars and Workshops